Quantum Image Representation Methods Using Qutrits: Qutrit Quantum Image Representation Methods

-\item If $C_b^i=0$, where $C\in\{R,G,B\}$, do nothing. \item If $C_b^i=1$, apply $\left[+1\right]$ gate on the $C$ qutrit controlled by $2n+2$ qutrits with control state $\ket{b}\otimes\ket{i}$. \item If $C_b^i=2$, apply $\left[+2\right]$ gate on the $C$ qutrit controlled by $2n+2$ qutrits with control state $\ket{b}\otimes\ket{i}$. \end{enumerate} The decoding is deterministic as after measuring the state in the computational basis, the mere presence of a basis state provides all information it encodes.
+The decoding is deterministic as after measuring the state in the computational basis, the mere presence of a basis state provides all information it encodes.
 The bit string of the basis state can be decoded to give the pixel location, bit plane number and the bit plane pixel value.
 It is important to note here that extra states will be present in the final state corresponding to unused bit planes.
 As two qutrits can encode $3^2=9$ bit planes and only six are required for an 8-bit image using ternary strings, three bit planes are empty, corresponding to $b=6,7$ or $8$.
 Thus, while decoding, these states need to be discarded.
 It's possible to envision that these available "slots" can be populated to provide extra information about the images or facilitate processing or error correction.